Gerostathos/adult-income-feature-selection-clustering-classification/data/README.md

 - The dataset is intentionally excluded from this repository to keep the GitHub project lightweight.
 - The `adult.data` file does not include column headers, so the notebook defines the column names manually.
 - If your local filename differs, either rename it to `adult.data` or update the notebook path accordingly.
+- Some notebook cells may contain local machine-specific paths from the original development environment.
+When running locally, update them to point to `../data/adult.data` if executing from the `notebooks/` folder, or `data/adult.data` if executing from the repository root.